newrelic-experimental/nr1-viz-leaderboard/README.md

-# Retail Leaderboard & Podium Visualizations
+# Retail Leaderboard, Podium Thermometer Visualizations

-This pack includes two visualizations for displaying business data in leaderboard/podium style.
-They can be used for displaying any data type but are particularly suited for retail business data.
+This pack includes a collection of visualizations for displaying business data in a leadernpard, podium or thermometer style view.
+They can be used for displaying any data type via configurable NRQL queries.

 ## [Leaderboard Visualization](visualizations/leaderboard/README.md)